Richard Blanco: Biography

-Inaguration poem and acclaim (2013-present)

-President Barack Obama selected Blanco in 2012 to serve as the fifth presidential inaugural poet in U.S. history.
 On January 8, 2013, he was named the inaugural poet for Barack Obama's second inauguration, the fifth person to play that role.
 He was the first immigrant, first Latino, and first gay person to be the inaugural poet.
 He was also the youngest.

 Maya Angelou said of Blanco: “He showed great courage, and it’s courage (that) is the most important of all the virtues because without courage, you can’t practice any other virtue consistently.
 So I was very pleased with that".